christophermayfield/thesisprogress/myupdates.md

 #October 27th, 2018

 Today, I worked on some excel code writing.
 I also categorized some other tasks i need to do .

+#November 11th, 2018

+I have been sick for the past few days.
+I haven't made any progress on anything.
+I hope to make some soon.